Free CI/CD platforms in 2026

 For a privacy-conscious team that cannot use SaaS CI: self-hosted Drone CI on a single VM is the lightest-weight self-hosted option.
 Single-binary controller, Docker-native pipelines, well-documented setup.
 Operator load is small at low volume.

-For a team that wants to run a meaningful CI on Buildkite without committing: Buildkite Developer with three agents is enough to run a small production pipeline.
-The catch is the agent compute (around $30 per agent monthly on EC2) but the platform itself is free up to 5 users.
+For a solo developer who wants to run meaningful CI on Buildkite without committing: Buildkite Personal with three concurrent jobs is enough to run a small production pipeline.
+The catch is the agent compute (around $30 per agent monthly on EC2) and the single-user cap; a second teammate means Pro at $30 per user per month.

 The traps to avoid